-It is the policy of the Organization that research which satisfy the criteria for exemption under 45 CFR 46.104(d)(2 or 3) undergo limited IRB review if information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects.
+It is the policy of the Organization that research which satisfy the criteria for exemption under 45 CFR 46.104(d) (2 or 3) undergo limited IRB review if information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects.

-Categories:
+a) Categories:

-- Exempt Category 2 section (iii) [45 CFR 46.104(d)(2)(iii)]; that is research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) ... if the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects. - Exempt Category 3 section (i)(C) [45 CFR 46.104(d)(3)(i)(C)]; that is, research involving benign behavioral interventions in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audio-visual recording if the subject prospectively agrees to the intervention and information collection and ... the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects. - Exempt Categories 7 & 8 (Broad Consent): The Organization does not currently utilize exempt categories 7 and 8 (secondary research for which broad consent is required); therefore, limited IRB review is not used in that context.
+- (1) Exempt Category 2 section (iii) [45 CFR 46.104(d)(2)(iii)]; that is research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) ... if the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects. - (2) Exempt Category 3 section (i)(C) [45 CFR 46.104(d)(3)(i)(C)]; that is, research involving benign behavioral interventions in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audio-visual recording if the subject prospectively agrees to the intervention and information collection and ... the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers linked to the subjects. - (3) Exempt Categories 7 & 8 (Broad Consent): The Organization does not currently utilize exempt categories 7 and 8 (secondary research for which broad consent is required); therefore, limited IRB review is not used in that context.

-Criteria for Approval:
+b) Criteria for Approval:

-- For research to be approved under exempt category 2 section (iii) or category 3 section (i)(C) limited IRB review must find that there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data [45 CFR 46.111(a)(7)]. - Since the adequacy of provisions to maintain confidentiality depend, in part, on the nature of the research, the methods involved, the characteristics of the subject population (including the vulnerability of subjects) and the risks related to the research, limited IRB review will take into account all these additional factors.
+- (1) For research to be approved under exempt category 2 section (iii) or category 3 section (i)(C) limited IRB review must find that there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data [45 CFR 46.111(a)(7)]. - (2) Since the adequacy of provisions to maintain confidentiality depend, in part, on the nature of the research, the methods involved, the characteristics of the subject population (including the vulnerability of subjects) and the risks related to the research, limited IRB review will consider all these additional factors. - c) Restrictions.

-Restrictions.
 Research that meets the federal criteria for limited review may not be approvable at UPHDM.
-Examples of such research include, but are not limited to, studies that are inconsistent with the primary mission of the institution; research that is inconsistent with local regulations or laws or professional codes of conduct; research requiring unplanned expenditure of institutional resources; research involving prisoners; and research involving children when the investigator participates in the observation of public behavior, or when the researcher includes interviews or surveys of children.

-Application for Limited Review.
-Research which appears to be eligible for approval under exempt categories 2 section (iii) or 3 section (i)(C) should apply for limited review using the Request for Exemption from IRB Review, and must contain enough information to meet the approval criteria as outlined above.
+Examples of such research include, but are not limited to, studies that are inconsistent with the primary mission of the institution; research that is inconsistent with local regulations or laws or professional codes of conduct; research requiring unplanned expenditure of institutional resources; research involving prisoners; and research involving children when the investigator participates in the observation of public behavior, or when the researcher includes interviews or surveys of children. - d) Application for Limited Review.
+Research which appears to be eligible for approval under exempt categories 2 section (iii) or 3 section (i)(C) should apply for limited review should submit a completed an Application for New Protocol within IRBManager including the type of study = exempt and must contain enough information to meet the approval criteria as outlined above.
 Supporting documents demonstrating why the investigator believes the work qualifies for limited review could include surveys, interview scripts, proposed consent forms, recruitment materials and any other pertinent documents to meet the approval criteria.